A Freight Broker Start-Up Guide

 I’d like to take a minute and share my story about how I got started as a freight broker.
 But, first, allow me to introduce myself.

-Again, my name is John Thomas.
-I’ve spent over 15 years training individuals just like you to become freight brokers.
+My name is John Thomas.
+I’ve spent the last 16 years training individuals just like you to become freight brokers.
 My freight broker training is based mostly on my actual, previous freight brokerage company.

 Then throw in another 10 years or more, working with small business startups in other industries.
 Teaching and training are my passions!